 A galaxy is a huge collection of gas, dust, and billions of stars all held together by gravity.
 All galaxies are made up of these same things.
 However, they come in many different shapes and sizes.

-And one word of warning, explorer: be on the lookout for quasars!
 Quasars are compact areas in the center of a galaxy.
 They give off enormous amounts of energy.
 Quasars are actually some of the brightest objects in the universe.
-Just don't fly towards the quasars.
-They can damage your spacecraft!
+There are no quasars near our Milky Way.